telpuhova/tamagotchi/readme.md

 ## Description

 An application that emulates a tamagotchi game.
+Ajax api call and fat arrow notation practice.

 ## Setup